20th Century Boy

-"20th Century Boy" is a song by T. Rex, written by Marc Bolan, released as a stand-alone single on 2 March 1973.
+"20th Century Boy" is a song by English rock band T. Rex, written by Marc Bolan, released as a stand-alone single on 2 March 1973.

-It entered in the UK Singles Chart at number 3, on 10 March 1973 and peaked three weeks in a row at that position.
-It stayed a total of nine weeks in the UK Chart.

-"20th Century Boy" was not featured on the album Tanx, released at the same time in early March.
-It was later added as a bonus track in the reissues of Tanx from year 1985 and on all the following versions released since.
-The song returned to the UK Top 20 in 1991, peaking at No. 13, after being used in a TV commercial for Levi's starring Brad Pitt.
-The song was also used in the opening of the 2016 film The Purge: Election Year.
+Although at first considered as its closing track, "20th Century Boy" was not featured on the album Tanx, released at the same time in early March.
+It was later added as a bonus track on the 1985 reissue of Tanx and on all versions released since.

 Recording

 "20th Century Boy"

 "20th Century Boy" was recorded on 3 December 1972 in Toshiba Recording Studios in Tokyo, Japan at a session that ran between 3:00 p.m. and 1:30 a.m.
+For possibly the first time, producer Tony Visconti was not present at a T. Rex session, with Marc and Mick O'Halloran assuming the role.
+Despite this, Visconti is still officially credited with production.
 Backing vocals, hand claps, acoustic guitar and saxophones were recorded in England when T. Rex returned to the country after their tour.

 The single version of the track fades out at three minutes and 39 seconds; however, the multi-track master reveals that the song ended in nearly a full three minutes' worth of jamming.
 A rough mix of the full-length version can be found on the Bump 'n' Grind compilation.

 According to Marc Bolan, the lyrics are based on quotes taken from notable celebrities such as Muhammad Ali.
 This can be seen through the inclusion of the line "sting like a bee", which is taken from one of Ali's 1969 speeches.

-Although the lyrical content of a lot of Marc Bolan's songs is ambiguous, analysis of the multi-track recordings of "20th Century Boy" reveals the first line of the song to be "Friends say it's fine, friends say it's good/Everybody says it's just like Robin Hood," and not the often misquoted "...just like rock 'n' roll."

 "Free Angel"

-"Free Angel" was recorded during the first session for the Tanx album, between 1 and 4 August 1972.
+"Free Angel" was recorded during the first sessions for the Tanx album, between 1 and 4 August 1972.
 The single was mixed for release at Air Studios on 16 December 1972.